-St Stages of compliance process Expected timing 1.
+St ages of compliance process Expected timing 1.
 2. 3.
-4. Scheme participant engages auditor to audit its DLA (if required) Auditor prepares DSW submission form Auditor submits DSW to IPART for approval IPART approves DSW and confirms audit can commence July/August 5.6.7.
-Scheme participant prepares its DLA Auditor audits the DLA and provides report to scheme participant Scheme participant arranges authorised signature of final DLA September/October 8.
-Scheme participant submits DLA and audit report by regulatory deadline By 16 November b Current at June 2023
+4. Scheme participant engages auditor to audit its DLA (if required) Auditor prepares DSW submission form Auditor submits DSW to IPART for approval IPART approves DSW and confirms audit can commence By August 5.6.7.
+Scheme participant prepares its DLA Auditor audits the DLA and provides report to scheme participant Scheme participant arranges authorised signature of final DLA By October 8.
+Scheme participant submits DLA and audit report by regulatory deadline By 15 November

-After an audit firm has performed three consecutive audits for a scheme participant, the scheme participant must engage a different auditor for the next audit.
-After that, it may again engage the original auditor for another three consecutive audits.
+After an audit firm has performed 3 consecutive audits for a scheme participant, the scheme participant must engage a different auditor for the next audit.
+After that, it may again engage the original auditor for another 3 consecutive audits.